isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 * **VMAP with FER support for "nbc" CueFormat** Convert cues from FER stream into FW timeline override params, when ptcueformat=nbc is used and the stream is a VOD stream with in-manifest cues and baked-in ads.

-* Sanitize user-agent field in HTTP Header before forwarding to 3rd party Ad providers/CDN.
+* Sanitize user-agent field in HTTP Header before forwarding to 3rd party Ad providers/ CDN.

-* Filter out control/non-printable characters (ascii code < 32) from "user-agent" HTTP headers before sending to Auditude and other ad-providers,CDNs.
+* Filter out control/non-printable characters (ASCII code < 32) from "user-agent" HTTP headers before sending to Auditude and other ad-providers, CDNs.
 Auditude Ad-Call used to fail for such invalid headers.

 * Purge old V1 Objects from NetStorage Groups to keep object count within safe limits of Akamai.

 ## Resolved issues

 Where resolution is associated with a reported issue, a Zendesk reference is displayed.
-For example ZD#xxxxx.
+For example, ZD#xxxxx.

 **PTAI 20.3.3**